 - 3 tbs of raw honey

-- let it cool a little and place it in the fridge for about 2 hours.
-It is important it is cool before you roll it.
+- let it cool and place it in the fridge for about 2 hours.
+It is important to cool it before rolling it into balls.

 - remove from fridge, line your hands with butter and start rolling the chocolate into balls.
 You might need to add more butter to your hands in between a few rolls.

-- cover each ball in cacao powder, coconut or chopped up nuts.
+- cover each ball in cacao powder, coconut or chopped nuts.

-If you feel the chocolate is not thick enough to roll into balls place it back in the stove at medium heat and let it cook a little longer.
-Then place it in the fridge again before attempting to roll it into balls.
-If you over cook it it will have a very sticky consistency at the end, not soft and creamy.
+If you feel the chocolate is not thick enough to roll into balls place it back in the stove at medium heat and let it cook longer, then cool it in the fridge again before attempting to roll it into balls.